Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

 \subsection{Generating communities in hyperbolic spaces}

 We consider the simplest possible case where all angular communities are of similar sizes and uniformly spread on the space, with latent degrees fixed subsequently to achieve a Pareto expected degree distribution in the random graph.
-This allows us to experiment with the simplest soft community structure---yet general---random graphs that possess all relevant properties of hyperbolic networks.
+This allows us to experiment with simple soft community structure---yet general---random graphs that possess all relevant properties of hyperbolic networks.

 Let \(n\) be the number of angular communities we wish to generate.
 Angular coordinates for each node are first sampled such that \(n\) clusters are distributed homogeneously on the space, as shown in Fig.~\ref{fig:sampling}(a).
 The disparity of nodes within each angular cluster is tuned via a parameter \(\sigma\in[0,1]\) comparable to the standard variation of normal distributions.
 When \(\sigma=0\), all nodes of a cluster have the same angular coordinate, whereas when \(\sigma=1\), sampling is roughly equivalent from sampling points uniformly on \(S^D\).
-This procedure is similar to sampling Gaussian mixtures on the circle of Ref.~\cite{Muscoloni2018}.
+This procedure is similar to sampling Gaussian mixtures on the circle of Ref.~\cite{Muscoloni2018}, more details are given in Appendix~\ref{sec:sampling_appendix} and the code is freely available online~\cite{Desy2022}.

-Once angular coordinates are fixed, latent degrees are optimized using a scheme inspired by Ref.~\cite{Garcia-Perez2018} to obtain a Pareto expected degree distribution.
+Once angular coordinates are fixed, latent degrees are optimized to obtain a Pareto expected degree distribution using the scheme of Ref.~\cite[Sec.~2.1.2]{Garcia-Perez2018}, with a tolerance of 0.2.
 We model independently the angular coordinates and the latent degrees, which is equivalent to assuming that the similarity space giving rise to some community structure is decoupled from the degrees of nodes within the graph.
 It follows from this assumption that the degree distribution within each angular cluster is drawn independently from the same distribution.
 With such angular coordinates and latent degrees, the hyperbolic random graph is fully defined by the connection probabilities of Eq.~\eqref{prob_edge_kappa}.
 Each node \({i=1,\hdots,N}\) has an additional community label \(c_i = 1,\hdots,n\) describing its membership to one of the angular clusters, which is redefined as the closest centroid.
 It follows that all communities are of similar size, albeit not identical, and that there is no overlap between communities, as exemplified in Fig.~\ref{fig:mosaic}(b).

+To study community structure, each random graph is mapped to a weighted graph of inter-community edges probabilities.
+Consider the \(n\times n\) matrix